mfrankz/microbiome/README.md

 names(beta_df)[names(beta_df) == "Var1"] <- "SampleID"
 beta_df<-merge(beta_df, samdf, by=c("SampleID"),all=T)
 ```
 4. Analyze beta diversity scores using PERMANOVA.
-This is the type of analysis most frequently used to determine whether beta diversity differs by conditions.
+This type of analysis is used to determine the effects of your independent variables on beta diversity.
 To conduct PERMANOVA, we will need to create 2 separate dataframes: one that contains all possible independent variables (metadata) and one that contains the dependent variables (beta diversity scores).
 ```
 #divide into 2 dataframes (independent vs. dependent variables) as needed for PERMANOVA
 IVs <- subset(beta_df, select = c("SampleID", "Subject", "Gender", "Day", "When"))